Agnieszkalukasiak/Project2/README.md

 # ROCK, PAPER, SICOSSRS, LIZARD, SPOCK #

 Spoks Lizard, is an exciting and dynamic browser-based game where the user compete against the computer in a fun and strategic showdown.

 The user can test their skills, and ability to make quick decisions, aiming for the highest score.
-With engaging gameplay and simple controls, Spoks Lizard is perfect for both casual players and seasoned gamers, or just for a moment of entertainment, while sitting in a waiting room or standing in line.
+With engaging gameplay and simple controls, Spoks Lizard is perfect for both casual players and seasoned gamers, or just for a moment of entertainment, while sitting in a waiting room or standing in line...

 ## GAME ##

 - Utilizing a clean and simple design, the game is easy to play and understand.

-- The intuitive layout and the  interactive button that altering their size when clicked, ensure players can easily navigate the game, track their scores, and reset the game with ease.
+- The intuitive layout and the  interactive button that altering their size when clicked, ensure players can easily navigate the game, track their scores, and reset the game .

 ![alt=Spock_Game](assets/images/spock_game.png)